 Focus 2021: NEW TEAMS

-Screenrights’ 2021 Cultural Fund is now open for applications, closing 5pm AEST Wednesday 28 April.
+Screenrights’ 2021 Cultural Fund closed for applications at 5pm AEST, Wednesday 28 April.
 The successful recipients will be announced in August.
 The 2021 focus is New Teams.

 The Screenrights Cultural Fund is not a development or production fund.
 For development or production funding opportunities, we suggest checking out your regional screen or arts funding bodies.